-Luckily, America is home to pristine lake towns—yes, lakes!—that are the ideal getaway for anyone looking to dip their toes back into the cool waters of travel.
+Luckily, America is home to pristine lake towns—you know about the beaches, but, the lakes, guys!
+The lakes! — that are the ideal getaway for anyone looking to dip their toes back into the cool waters of travel.
 For some, that might look like checking into a luxe lakeside resort and for others, it might mean renting a vacation rental with friends for a post-Covid reunion.

 Whether you want to work up a sweat on a steep hiking trail, glide across a glistening lake whilst windsurfing, or identify tasting notes at a local winery, now’s the time to visit one of America’s greatest summertime lake towns.

 Dubbed “The Oldest Summer Resort Town in America,” each year crowds descend upon this picturesque town to cool off in Lake Winnipesaukee.
 Wolfeboro is a quintessential New England hideout loved by everyone, including celebrities like Jimmy Fallon, Drew Barrymore, and NBA luminary Dwyane Wade.
 Imagine strolling down streets dotted with art galleries or taking a scenic cruise on a paddleboat and you’re in Wolfeboro.
 Stay at the historic Pickering House Inn in the heart of downtown and check out weekly summer concerts at Cate Park.